 - Skin infections

-People with the following conditions or characteristics are at risk of developing lymphoma, by type:
+People with the following conditions or characteristics are at risk of developing lymphoma:

 - Congenital immunodeficiency